A Message from Dr. Deborah A. Flores, Ph.D.

 Dear Parents, Guardians, and Students,

-Welcome to the 2014-15 school year.
-I consider it a privilege to be part of the GUSD team for a eighth year as superintendent of schools.
+Welcome to the 2015-2016 school year.
+I consider it a privilege to be part of the GUSD team for a ninth year as superintendent of schools.
 We are making great strides in many areas as a school district.
 There is a strong commitment at all levels of the organization (from over 1,000 employees) to increasing the rigor and quality of our programs and courses so that students can achieve at the highest possible levels.

 In closing, I look forward to meeting you as I visit school sites and attend events during the school year.